emacs-lsp/lsp-mode/docs/page/performance.md

 ## Ignore watch folders/files

-By default `lsp-mode` tries to watch all files and folders of the project ignoring the regexp from `lsp-file-watch-ignored`.
+If the server supports watch files, by default `lsp-mode` tries to watch all files and folders of the project ignoring the regexp from `lsp-file-watch-ignored`.
 If you don't want some file or folder to be watched for performance reasons, you can add a regexp to that variable excluding the file or folder.
 Also you can disable the file watch feature with: